acottone/ca-hospital-analysis/analysis/README.md

 The difference in means across counties is **Significant**.

 ## Chi-Square Test Results

+A Chi-Square Test of Independence was used to determine if there is a significant relationship between risk categories and `hospital_rating`.

 - Chi2 Statistic: 543.51
 - Degrees of Freedom: 8